 January, 2015 floods in Malawi resulted in 79 deaths, 153 people missing, and over 175,000 people displaced.
 The affected population is in urgent need of nutritional supplies, shelter, and drinkable water.

-Due to the characteristics of flash floods, flood detection products are rarely able to identify them.
+Due to the spatial and temporal characteristics of flash floods, flood detection products are rarely able to identify them.
 Communities affected by the flash floods may be overlooked by disaster responders and or delay the delivery relief aid.

 Potential to improve flash flood detection and prediction using satellite products is not only vital for local preparation, but also for enhancing the efficiency of relief aid delivery.